daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/Challenge1/frontend/README.md

 [X] Add routing
 [ ] improve the security
 [X] Stilying for familiarity
-[/] reusabaility of basic components (external star-rating component and datepicker from react components are being used) [X] improve dropdown styling even more
+[X] reusabaility of basic components (external star-rating component and datepicker from react components are being used) [X] improve dropdown styling even more
 [ ] finish my own rating star component
 [ ] changing tippy
 [ ] put link to return to login in register
 [ ] consult with the mentor the best way to validate token expiration in production (and check if my approach is valid) [ ] update Parent component with props already setup
+[ ] change switch for if with indexof in routes for parent component [ ] Change descriptions to look short when they are too long [ ] put default image in src folder for books that doesn't have cover

 # React documentation based readme and components
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).